 Equity Incentive Plans - In May 2015, our stockholders approved our 2015 Equity Incentive Plan (the "2015 Plan").
 Our Board of Directors adopted the 2015 Plan in March 2015.
-Under our 2015 Plan, all of our employees and any subsidiary employees, as well as all of our non-employee directors, may be granted stock-based awards, including non-statutory stock options, performance unit awards and shares of common stock, of which 998,022 shares have been awarded as of December 31, 2018.
+Under our 2015 Plan, all of our employees and any subsidiary employees, as well as all of our non-employee directors, may be granted stock-based awards, including non-statutory stock options, performance unit awards and shares of common stock, of which 1,133,362 shares have been awarded as of December 31, 2019.
 Stock options expire within 7 or 10 years after the date of grant and the exercise price must be at least the fair market value of our common stock on the date of grant.
 Stock options issued to employees are generally exercisable beginning one year from the date of grant in cumulative amounts of 20% per year.
 Performance unit awards are subject to vesting requirements over a five-year period, primarily based on our earnings growth.
 Options exercised and performance unit award shares issued represent newly issued shares.
-The maximum number of shares of common stock available for issuance under the 2015 Plan is 1,333,333 shares.
-As of December 31, 2018, there were 568,873 shares reserved for issuance under options outstanding and 349,814 shares reserved for issuance under outstanding performance unit awards under the 2015 Plan.
-The 2015 Plan replaces our 2005 Stock Incentive Plan (the "2005 Plan"), which expired by its terms in May 2015.